GENIVI/CANdevStudio/README.md

 </p>

 ### Compatible CAN interfaces
-Access to CAN bus is based Qt framework.
+Access to CAN bus is based on Qt framework.
 Current list of supported CAN interfaces can be found [here](https://doc.qt.io/qt-5/qtcanbus-backends.html).

 Current list of devices compatible with SocketCAN (Linux only) can be found [here](http://elinux.org/CAN_Bus).
 ### Supported operating systems